Order (or just read more about) Design and Implementation (New Edition!) from

 One of my favorite books is getting old.

 Not a lot of people care too much about 4.3BSD (though Linux fans might find more here than the rest of us).
-This book, affectionately known as the "Devil" book because of it's cover, is 4.3BSD internals, and most of us are far more interested in System V today.
+This book, affectionately known as the "Devil" book because of it's cover, is 4.3BSD internals, and most of us are far more interested in System V or Linux today.

 Still, I think this is worth reading.
 The text is clear and easy to read, and it's interesting to compare 4.3 with System V (assuming you know enough about System V to make the comparisons.)